Blog

 Participation Fee ¥2,000+ + drink order

-Atmosphere Established 1975.
-A famous jazz venue representing Kichijoji
+Atmosphere Founded in 1975.
+A prestigious jazz venue representing Kichijoji

 7. Ogikubo Rooster (Ogikubo)